MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/with-oms.md

     1. Open a Command Prompt window, and then execute **MMASetup-AMD64.exe /c**
     2. Specify the share you just created, and extract the content.

-4. Create a new Group Policy Object and assign it to the organizational unit where Skype Room Systems v2 machine accounts are located.
+4. Create a new Group Policy Object and assign it to the organizational unit where Microsoft Teams Rooms machine accounts are located.

 5. Configure PowerShell execution policy:
     1. Edit the newly created Group Policy Object and navigate to Computer Configuration \\ Policies \\ Administrative Templates \\ Windows Components \\ Windows PowerShell